-If you're looking for a low-impact activity that still burns major calories, you'll want to try rowing workouts.
-"Rowing machines may just threaten to take the cardio crown away from treadmills and ellipticals, and for good reason.
 Rowing uses every major muscle group, including your core.
-Work on your abs while sitting down?
-Yes, please.
-In fact, because it works your entire body, you're likely to see results much faster than when using a stationary bike," Juliet Kaska, a Vionic Innovation Lab member tells Lively.
+(Working your core while sitting down?
+Yes, please.)
 Read on to find out all the answers to your questions about rowing machines including how long and how often to work out.

 Vital Note: This article has been made available for informational and educational purposes only.
 It is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 Your licensed healthcare professional can best provide you with the diagnosis and treatment of any medical condition and assist you as well in deciding whether a dietary supplement will be a helpful addition to your regimen.

 Can you lose belly fat on a rowing machine?